do title loans go on your credit report

 Do Title Loans Go On Your Credit Report?

-And while there are certain situations when getting a loan is an option that is warranted and is worth looking into, it doesn’t mean you should seek a loan for every trivial financial problem you may have, as some loans may have some impact on your credit.
+While there are certain situations when getting a loan is an option that is warranted and is worth looking into, it doesn’t mean you should seek a loan for every trivial financial problem you may have, as some loans may have some impact on your credit.

 For example, bank loans traditionally impact your credit score since they are reported to credit agencies.
 But not all loans affect your credit the same way.